japila-books/spark-sql-internals/docs/catalyst/Optimizer.md

 ## <span id="nonExcludableRules"> Non-Excludable Rules

-`Optimizer` considers some optimization rules as **non-excludable**.
-They are considered critical for query optimization and must not be excluded (even using [spark.sql.optimizer.excludedRules](#spark.sql.optimizer.excludedRules) configuration property).
+`Optimizer` considers some optimization rules as **non-excludable** and necessary for correctness.
+They are considered so critical for query optimization that can never be excluded (even using [spark.sql.optimizer.excludedRules](#spark.sql.optimizer.excludedRules) configuration property).

 * EliminateDistinct
 * EliminateResolvedHint